 Photoshop CC: Key info you need to know

+Keeping Photoshop CC up to date is easy; all updates come as part of the CC subscription plan, so you'll never have to miss out on hot new features, updates to existing features or performance enhancements.
 Photoshop is available for desktop, smartphone or iPad, and supports every file format available.
 A full version of Photoshop CC for iPad is also now with us.

 Adobe Photoshop: Android and iOS apps